 When an expected outcome is directly contradicted, this is known as “situational irony” or “the irony of events.”

-It’s easy to confuse situational irony with "coincidence" and "bad luck."
-To differentiate, consider this: If you buy a new car and then accidentally drive it into a tree, that is both coincidence and bad luck.
+Just to clarify, this is not the same as "coincidence" and "bad luck."
+Consider this: if you buy a new car and then accidentally drive it into a tree, that is both coincidence and bad luck.
 If a professional stunt driver crashes into a tree on their way home from receiving a “best driver” award, that is situationally ironic.

 To create a good ol’ fashioned twist